 Students may have their initial training in either the health sciences or computer science.
 During the first semester, students with technical backgrounds take courses in basic medical sciences, health care organisation and management, while students with healthcare backgrounds learn basic computer and systems sciences.
 The first semester ends with a joint course in health care information systems.
+Courses and full description

 The second semester covers basic health informatics methods for user needs and requirements engineering, methods for evaluating different aspects of health information systems during and after implementation, as well as health informatics standards.
 Further, students will get an introduction into data science methods and have a course on scientific methods at advanced level.

 The third semester provides an introduction to project management where previously studied data science methods will be applied in project form.
 Further, students have the choice of either a course in information security or entrepreneurship.
 They will also get insight into current research topics in health informatics through a course preparing students for own scientific studies.
 The fourth and final semester consists of a thesis in which students carry out a larger scientific study.

 The programme is given by Karolinska Institutet jointly with Stockholm University, and students receive a joint degree from both universities.